OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 19. Save and close **Home.html**.
-20. Open the CSS file named **Home.css** and add the following CSS rule to ensure all the Add-in's command buttons and select element have a uniform width and spacing.
+20. Open the CSS file named **Home.css** and add the following CSS rule to ensure all the add-in's command buttons and select element have a uniform width and spacing.

 	````css
 	#content-main button, #content-main select{